salrad22/coding-agent/README.md

 # Local Code Agent

 A lightweight, autonomous AI agent designed to interact with your local file system.
-This agent uses Ollama and the Qwen3 model (can be used with any other model) to perform file operations (read, write, list) through structured tool calling.
+This agent uses Ollama and any open source model model (that supports tools) calling to perform file operations (read, write, list) through structured tool calling.

 ## Features
 * **Autonomous Tool Use**: The agent intelligently decides when to read, write, or list files based on your natural language requests.